-As a Graduate Student, I became fascinated by learning the different types of Aphasia.
-Understanding the different types provide the building blocks to effective treatment.
+As a Graduate Student, I became fascinated by learning about the different types of Aphasia.
+Understanding the different types provide the building blocks for effective treatment.
 Listed below are the 7 different types of aphasia:

 1. Broca’s aphasia

 Out of these 7 types of aphasia, they are next broken down by fluency (fluent or non-fluent).
 Furthermore, by the ability to repeat words and auditory comprehension skills.
 Personally, that’s when I think it can get confusing.
 Once we separate the categories by fluency, the remaining aphasias have a lot of common presenting characteristics.